-Pages templates include placeholder text to show you exactly how your text will be formatted and where it will appear.
-There are two types of placeholder text in Pages:
+Most Pages templates include placeholder text to show you exactly how your text will be formatted and where it will appear.
+To edit placeholder text in Pages, click to select the placeholder text and then type your own text to replace it.
+The text you type will keep the same style and formatting as the placeholder text.